EmbeddedChan/DroidOTDR/README.md

 # DroidOTDR
+I just released version 2.0.0 of my free Android tool for viewing OTDR trace files.
+It now supports:

+📁 .sor and .msor formats (Telcordia SR-4731)

+📄 PDF report export for sharing results

+Improved UI and fixed several bugs

+Mainly used for analyzing fiber optic networks on mobile.

 **DroidOTDR** is an Android application developed for analyzing and visualizing OTDR (Optical Time Domain Reflectometer) trace data.
 It is currently under active development and available for early testing.